-Deferred outflows/inflows of resources-At June 30, 2023, the District reported deferred outflows of resources and deferred inflows of resources related to pensions and OPEB from the following sources: Source: ASRS schedule of pension/OPEB amounts by employer
+Deferred outflows/inflows of resources-At June 30, 2024, the District reported deferred outflows of resources and deferred inflows of resources related to pensions and OPEB from the following sources: Source: ASRS schedule of pension/OPEB amounts by employer

-ASRS Pens Deferred outflows of resources sion Deferred inflows of resources Health insuran bene Deferred outflows of resources • Long-term Deferred outflows of resources disability Deferred inflows of resources Differences between expected and actual experience Changes of assumptions or other inputs Net difference between projected and actual earnings on plan investments Changes in proportion and differences between district contributions and proportionate share of contributions District contributions subsequent to the measurement date Source: district records Total \$ \$ \$ \$ \$ \$ Total Ψ Ψ Ψ Ψ Ψ Ψ
+Differences between expected and actual experience Changes of assumptions or other inputs Net difference between projected and actual earnings on plan investments Changes in proportion and differences between district contributions and proportionate share of contributions District contributions subsequent to the measurement date Source: district Pens Deferred outflows of resources \$ sion Deferred inflows of resources \$ Health insuran bene Deferred outflows of resources • Long-term Deferred outflows of resources \$ disability Deferred inflows of resources \$ records Total \$ \$ \$ \$ \$ \$

-The amounts reported as deferred outflows of resources related to ASRS pensions and OPEB resulting from district contributions subsequent to the measurement date will be recognized as an increase of the net asset or a reduction of the net liability in the year ending June 30, 2024.
+The amounts reported as deferred outflows of resources related to ASRS pensions and OPEB resulting from district contributions subsequent to the measurement date will be recognized as an increase of the net asset or a reduction of the net liability in the year ending June 30, 2025.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to ASRS pensions and OPEB will be recognized as expenses as follows: Source: ASRS schedule of net deferred outflows and inflows of resources by employer to be recognized in pension/OPEB expense, 5 years and in aggregate thereafter, which is by measurement date.
 The schedule below should be by the District's reporting fiscal year.
-For example, in the schedule below, report the June 30, 2023 (measurement date), ASRS schedule amount for the District's June 30, 2024 (reporting date).
+For example, in the schedule below, report the June 30, 2024 (measurement date), ASRS schedule amount for the District's June 30, 2025 (reporting date).